 We recommend the Trastevere Inn, which is right in the center of the neighborhood, with a terrace to soak it all in.

 Yes, you must cover your knees and shoulders, and remove hats.
 Any tattoos or symbols that may offend “Catholic Morality” should be covered.
 No low-cut or skimpy outfits.

 Yes!
 The Vatican museums are packed with world-class artwork, from the world-famous Sistine Chapel to paintings, maps, and Egyptian mummies.

 You can enter the country of the Vatican for free, and visit St. Peter’s Basilica for free, but you’ll need to pay to enter the Vatican Museums.

 Yes, there are rules, check out the full list on the Vatican website.
 Basically, dress appropriately (knees and shoulders covered, no hats), don’t offend anyone and don’t bring large umbrellas, knives, or weapons.

 There You Have It: Visiting the Vatican with Kids

-All the details you need for visiting the Vatican.
-From planning ahead to avoiding long lines, we’ll make sure you don’t miss any of the highlights during your family visit.
-From St. Peter’s Basilica to the Sistine Chapel there are so many memorable things to see and do in this small country!
+All the details you need for visiting Vatican City.
+From planning ahead to avoiding long lines, we’ll make sure you don’t miss any of the highlights during your family visit to the Vatican.
+From St. Peter’s Basilica to the Sistine Chapel, there are so many memorable things to see and do in this small country!